humodz/git-interactive-checkout/README.md

 # git-interactive-checkout

-Simple command for switching branches.
+A simple command for switching branches.

 - Supports fuzzy searching
 - Displays all branches, including ones not available locally